Mission

 We rounded the corner at Tijuana’s jai alai palace and encountered a booze-soaked spectacle: twin rows of stalls as far as the eye could see dispensing unlimited pours of tequila.
-This was the ninth annual Tequila Expo and the primary reason we returned to Tijuana for a second time in four months.
+This was the ninth annual Tijuana Tequila Expo and the primary reason we returned to the city for a second time in four months.

 Before we rushed the heavily branded booths, Bill Esparza – a tequila expo veteran and Street Gourmet L.A. founder – dispensed a word of advice: “In general, the hotter the girl, the worse the tequila.”
 No surprise, the tequila brands hired dolled-up tequila ambassadors to distract the crowd from the harsh realities of astringent, second-rate tequilas.
 We more or less managed to avoid the sirens’ song to pinpoint the festival’s best tequilas.